Key Takeaways

 Corporations as Individuals in Partnerships

-In a partnership, corporations would be given various liabilities and responsibilities just like an individual in a partnership.
+In a partnership, corporations would be given various liabilities and responsibilities just like individuals in a partnership.
 Also, the government taxes corporations as they tax people.
 Alternatively, a corporation can be exempted from taxation.
-Corporations have been given the right, by the Supreme Court, to offer political donations just like a person would.
-However, the corporation isn't allowed to vote in elections.
+Corporations have been given the right by the Supreme Court to offer political donations just like a person would.
+However, corporations aren't allowed to vote in elections.

 Limited Partnership and General Partnership

 Corporations and individuals can go into a limited partnership or a general partnership.
 In a general partnership, all partners, including corporate ones, operate the business on a daily basis.
-All partners are also equally expected to pay taxes, debts, and run other expenses.
+All partners are also equally expected to pay taxes and debts and run other expenses.
 Limited partnerships, on the other hand, are different.
 Typically, investors enter into a limited partnership when they don't want to be actively involved in the daily, detailed running of the business.

 The partnership is said to be limited because each partner's liability is limited.
 For instance, if a corporation plans on investing in a company that is starting up, the limited partners won't be expected to actively run the business on a daily basis.
 They won't also be expected to take responsibility for the debts incurred by the business.
 That's because the limited partnership offers them greater legal protection than a general partnership.